this-is-emma/unit-test/README.md

 **Stretch Challenge 7** - Parameterize the `fizzbuzz()` function.
 Currently the function looks for multiples of 3 and 5.
 The code here would be more useful if we could look for multiples of any two values.
 Imagine fizz for multiples of 2 and buzz for multiples of 7.

-The fizzbuzz functio might look like this:
+The fizzbuzz function might look like this:

 `fizzBuzz(count, fizzOn = 3, buzzOn = 5)`